thorsten/phpMyFAQ/docs/update.md

 ## Upgrading from phpMyFAQ 3.1.x

 Please make a full backup before you run the upgrade!
 First, log in as admin into the admin section and enable the maintenance mode.
+(Configuration >> Edit Configuration >> Set FAQ in maintenance mode)
 Second, you have to delete all files **except**:

 - all files in the directory **config/**